Music Producer ,Guitar Player ,Teacher, Multi-Instrumentalist, Sound Designer ,Mixing And Recording Engineer , PC And Mac Services

 Amit Zangi manager and the owner of NONA Recording Studio in Jerusalem, Israel and work worldwide.

-Amit is a professional in guitars, music theory, music production, recording, and mixing.
-He also has much experience in Bass guitar, Drums, and Keyboards.
+Amit is a professional in all kinds of Guitars, Music Theory, Music Production, Recording, and Mixing.
+He also has much experience in Bass Guitar, Drums, and Keyboards.

 Amit worked and still works with Maayan Bukris, Benaya Porat, Coral Bismuth, Ben Blackwell, Deusphera, Yoad Shoshani, DrumBite, Rinat Cohen, Yehuda Regev, Lonely Pop Junky, YVEL Jewellery, Barak and Amir Aharon, Avi Ifrach, Tomer Zidkyahu, Yogev Shitrit, Tal Medyuni, Tamarak USA and many more.

-Amit and the Nona team will be happy to give you all the sound, audio, production, and music services and take your project to the absolute best and most exciting result – all with the help of rich, solid knowledge, first-class equipment, and multidisciplinary work experience.
+Ill will be happy to give you all the sound, audio, production, and music services you need, and take your project to the absolute best and most exciting result – all with the help of rich, solid knowledge, first-class equipment, and multidisciplinary work experience.

 I am looking forward to hearing about your next project!